Clinical Trials for Diabetes, Endocrine, or Metabolic Disorder

 - National Institutes of Health (NIH)

-Our principal investigator and experienced clinical research team members are highly qualified and hold nationally recognized certifications including compliance with Good Clinical Practices (GCP) and ethical standards in clinical research.
+Our principal investigator and experienced clinical research team members are highly qualified and hold nationally recognized certifications including compliance with Good Clinical Practices (GCP), certification from the Office of Human Research Protections (OHRP) of US Govt. and ethical standards in clinical research.

 Current Clinical Trials